Azure Resource Manager Cloud Limitations

 The following limitations currently exist in RightScale with regards to these resources.

-- Security Group Rules created in RS are autonamed by the platform (using an encoded string containing the direction, CIDR, protocol, and port range)
+- Security Group Rules created in RightScale are autonamed by the platform (using an encoded string containing the direction, CIDR, protocol, and port range)

 - RightScale does not support all fields for security group rules in Azure Resource Manager.
 Specifically, RightScale only supports “source” IPs for inbound security group rules, and “destination” IPs for outbound.
 When a security group rule from ARM is discovered that uses fields unsupported by RightScale, some details will be embedded in the description of the rule for reference.